 Once guests have arrived, it’s a great idea to provide a welcome letter, book, or binder filled with all the information they could possibly need during their stay.
 Not only does this cut back on the number of times guests will reach out to you with simple questions like, “How do I preheat the oven?” but it also shows guests how much effort you’ve put into managing your vacation rental.
 Be sure to include your contact info in the welcome binder so that guests know they can get in touch if needed.

 The most common complaint (and biggest concern) about vacation rentals is a lack of cleanliness.
+Even in the time of Covid, it is one of the most important vacation rental tips for owners to keep everything clean, wash beds after use by a guest, and avail sanitizer for the guest.
 People who haven’t stayed in a vacation rental before or have had a negative experience with vacation rentals in the past tend to believe that they are much dirtier than hotels.
 Many people have the perspective that staying in a vacation rental is essentially staying in someone’s home.
 Therefore, they associate it with the kind of dirtiness that typically builds up in a living space.

 To assuage this concern, there are plenty of things you can do.
-First, show your guests that your vacation rental is a professional accommodation.
+First, show your guests that your vacation rental is professional accommodation.
 You can outline your cleaning procedures or even name your cleaning company in your vacation rental listing to show that your property is cleaned regularly.
 Another option is to display any cleaning and sanitizing badges you have.
 Especially since the COVID-19 pandemic began, this is something that many guests look for in a vacation rental property.
 They want the peace of mind that comes with knowing that your property has been thoroughly cleaned since the last guest was there.
+Find our handy vacation rental cleaning tips here.

 Could there be anything worse than arriving at your vacation destination and finding that the sleeping arrangements are less than satisfactory?
 It could be a dented mattress, threadbare sheets, a few stray hairs on the pillow, or even noisy neighbors, but whatever the reason, poor sleeping conditions are something many people fear when considering booking a vacation rental property.